iecsp/InoceanSalesTaxesCanada/README.md

-# Canada Tax Provider - GST, PST, HST & QST Plugin for Shopware 6.6+
+# Canada Tax Provider for Shopware Plugin for Shopware 6.6+

 A comprehensive tax calculation and compliance plugin designed specifically for Canadian merchants using Shopware e-commerce platform.